-Dealing with flight issues can be quite upsetting.
-However, the bright side is that the European Union has regulations to support travelers when things get messed up.
-If you’re flying in the EU, it’s wise to understand these protections.
-They can be useful if your flight is disrupted.
+Dealing with flight issues can be very annoying.
+However, the bright side is that the European Union has regulations to support travelers when things go wrong.
+If you’re traveling by air in the EU, it’s a good idea to understand these regulations.
+They can be useful if your flight gets messed up.

-Knowing what you’re entitled to can make dealing with travel issues less stressful.
-While it won’t make your flight go any faster, it can help you feel less stressed when things go wrong.
+Being aware of your options can make handling travel issues a lot simpler.
+While it won’t speed up your journey, it can help you feel less stressed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004

-If your flight has problems in the EU, you’ll get aid.
+When you’re flying in the EU, rest assured that there’s aid available in the case of a flight disruption.
 EU laws make sure airlines look after their passengers when things go wrong.

 When flights are delayed or cancelled, airlines must offer you: